 Sometimes inclusion means more than a welcoming smile.
 There are often practical issues involved to make sure that as many meeting attendees as possible can participate comfortably.
 This can include ensuring that people who have food allergies or religious requirements will find things they can eat, that Deaf and hard of hearing individuals will be able to enjoy videos, that nursing mothers know where to find lactation rooms, that signage will be widely understandable, and that anyone can find help when they need it.

 To get started, see this list of Ten Tips for Inclusive Meetings from the Office for Institutional Equity.

 Work Life Resource Center

 The Work Life Resource Center is your starting point for resources and tools promoting work-life balance at Michigan.

 Their mission is the ongoing development of a workplace culture supportive of personal and family life to help Michigan recruit and retain leaders and the best.

-The 2017-2019 LSA Unit Diversity and Inclusion Advocates content has been moved to the LSA Gateway.
+The 2019-2021 LSA Inclusive Culture Liaisons content has been moved to the LSA Gateway.